AsenTerziyski/Covid19/README.md

 * Download data from https://api.covid19api.com/summary and process it
 * Store in a local database
 * Create a rest endpoint /country/{COUNTRYCODE} where the country code is that two letter string, like BG for Bulgaria and DE for Germany (capital letters only allowed)
-* Add documentation to README.md to explane how to build, start and access the service
+* Add documentation to README.md to explain how to build, start and access the service
 * Put all into a GitHub repository

 MY SOLUTION: